tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - Lists detected sketch folders; shows profiles from `sketch.yaml` when available.
 - Per project/profile actions: Compile, Upload, Debug, Upload Data, Monitor, Sketch.yaml Helper, Open Examples.
   - Debug appears on profile nodes only so you can launch the generated debug configuration for the selected profile in one click.
-- Global actions at the top: CLI Version, List Boards, List All Boards, Sketch.yaml Helper, Refresh View, New Sketch, Run Command.
+- Global actions at the top: Command Center, CLI Version, Sketch.yaml Helper, Open Inspector, Sketch.yaml Versions, Build Check, Refresh View, New Sketch.
 - Sketch items display workspace-relative paths, and nodes are expanded by default.

 ## Build and upload fundamentals